 Having experienced the pride of representing my country, when news of London 2012 broke I was keen to compete in the marathon on home soil, To my great disappointment I was told by the IPC that my disability was not eligible to compete and despite writing to complain about this lack of equality they refused to allow me to race.

 Undeterred, I set about re-training and set my sights on competing in the T42 200 metre category as part of the ParalmypicsGB team.
 As I crossed the line winning Gold I looked to the sky and dedicated my win to my friend Simon who had always supported and believed in me.

 Following London 2012, I retained my Gold medal at Rio 2016 also winning Silver in the T42 100m.
 I have also achieved 4 x World Championship titles in 200m .

-In 2019 I captained the team at the Dubai Para-Athletic World Championships and in 2020 I am focusing on competing in the Tokyo Paralympic Games.
+In 2019 I captained the team at the Dubai Para-Athletic World Championships and in 2020 I will continue to prepare for the postponed Paralympic Games in Tokyo.